Achilles fights the Ethiopian king Memnon, watched by their divine mothers Thetis and Eos.

 The scene on the right (north) side of the relief shows a battle around the body of a fallen warrior between Trojans, fighting from the left and Achaeans (Greeks) on the right (see photo below).
 On the far right, the elderly Nestor (identified by a painted inscription) urges the Achaeans on (see photo, right).

-The identifications are those on the museum labels.
-The names of the characters in the relief were originally painted next to the figures, but most are now partly or wholly illegible.
+Identifications of the characters in the relief are those on the museum labels.
+Their names were originally painted next to the figures, but most are now partly or wholly illegible.
 A number of scholars have attempted to reconstruct the inscriptions and identify the figures, leading to much conjecture and debate.

 The unknown sculptor of the frieze reliefs on the north and east sides of the Siphnian Treasury has been named "Master B", while the artist who made the south and west reliefs is known as "Master A".
 See the Aristion of Paros page for further details.